July 25, 2018

 Videos are suitable in the preparation phase of your blended learning for:

-• Getting to know + binding to the trainer
+• Getting to know + bonding with the trainer

 Especially suitable for these aspects in the preparation phase is the selfie video: You show your face and speak directly into the camera to your participant.

-Depending on whether you are planning a single presence event or several at intervals of several days or weeks, online accompaniment is particularly important.
-If there are several weeks between individual events, you can selectively motivate your participants with videos and maintain contact with you.
+Depending on whether you plan a single presence event or several at intervals of several days or weeks, online accompaniment is particularly important.
+If there are several weeks between individual events, you can specifically motivate your participants with videos and maintain contact with them.

 Videos are suitable in the accompaniment phase of your blended learning for:

-During the online accompaniment, all three mentioned types of videos are suitable.
-If you care about bringing variety into your blended learning?
-Then I recommend a good mix of all three video types.
-Try out different formats now and see how your participants respond!
+During the online accompaniment, all three types of videos mentioned are suitable.
+If you care about bringing variety into your blended learning, I recommend a good mix of all three video types.
+Try out new formats from time to time and see for yourself how your participants respond!

-After the last presence event, an online follow-up is advisable to ensure a high transfer.
-Here, too, we recommend starting the phase with a selfie video.
-This way, you again take your participant by the hand and build trust and motivation for the transfer.
+After the last presence event, online follow-up is advisable to ensure high transfer.
+Here too, we advise you to start with a selfie video in this phase.
+This way, you take your participants by the hand again and create trust and motivation for the transfer.

-The video type “scene” is also suitable in the follow-up to clearly present what has been learned and to bridge the gap to practice.
+The video type “scene” is also suitable in the follow-up to illustrate what has been learned clearly and bridge the gap to practice.

-Conclusion: We especially recommend a personal video at the beginning of each phase to strengthen the aspect of emotional bonding in the e-learning component of your blended learning.
-Try out for yourself what works best for you.
+Conclusion: We especially recommend starting each phase with a personal video to strengthen the aspect of emotional bonding in the e-learning component of your blended learning.
+Experiment with what works best for you.

 Quality is too expensive and complicated?
 Not at all!

-We often hear the following statement from successful trainers and coaches:
+The following statement is often heard from successful trainers and coaches:

-I want to appear professional and don't know if I can achieve that with self-produced videos.
+I want to appear professional and do not know if I can achieve that with self-produced videos.

-A understandable concern – professional appearance is essential for trainers.
-But what does professionalism mean, particularly in the context of training and coaching?
-We believe: A professional trainer is primarily authentic, transparent, and an expert in their field.
-The personal bond is worth much more than a flawless presentation.
+A understandable concern – professional appearance is the A and O for trainers.
+But what does professionalism mean, especially in the context of training and coaching?
+We think: a professional trainer is above all authentic, transparent, and an expert in their field.
+The personal bond is much more valuable than a flawless performance.

 At the same time, externally commissioned videos are expensive and not worth it for regular training.
-A “hero” video or image film can indeed be useful to introduce yourself and your training.
-However, these videos are unsuitable for the use of multiple videos as support in training.
+A “hero” video or promotional film can be advisable to present yourself and your training once.
+However, these videos are unsuitable for using multiple videos as support in training.

-This means: You don't need Hollywood-style to be successful with videos in blended learning.
-Instead, you can achieve 80% quality with a maximum of 20% of the investment (effort + cost).
-No participant rates a trainer negatively because a video in training does not appear 100% perfect.
+This means: You don’t need a Hollywood-style to be successful with videos in blended learning.
+Instead, you can achieve 80% of the quality with a maximum of 20% of the investment (time and costs).
+No participant evaluates a trainer negatively just because a video in training does not look 100% perfect.

 Comprehensive information on shooting videos with a smartphone can be found on our info page:

-Creating videos for online courses – easily with a smartphone
+Creating videos for online courses – simply with your smartphone

 grafik_videoerstellung-qualität-aufwand_bg-blau (1)

-With a few small tricks, you can easily create high-quality videos on your smartphone – achieving 80% quality with just 20% effort!
+With a few simple tricks, you can easily create high-quality videos on your smartphone – achieving 80% quality with just 20% effort!

 Checklist: What viewers really pay attention to in videos